echemdb/unitpackage/doc/usage/loaders.md

 # Loaders

-`unitpackage.loaders` provides modules for loading non-standardized DSV (data-separated value) or CVS (comma-separated value) files, commonly created from software used to operate laboratory equipment.
+`unitpackage.loaders` provides modules for loading non-standardized DSV (delimiter-separated value) files, e.g. TSV (tab-separated) or CSV (comma-separated), commonly created from software used to operate laboratory equipment.
-Key issues of these files are, for example, lengthy header lines containing various metadata relevant to the recording software, the use of `,` as a decimal separator in some regions of this world, or files containing multiple data tables, etc.
+Key issues of these files are, for example, lengthy header lines containing various metadata relevant to the recording software, the use of `,` as a decimal separator in some world regions, or files containing multiple data tables, etc.

-`unitpackage.loaders` provides modules to load data directly as a `pandas` Data Frame, which are used by unitpackage to create frictionless Data Packages (or [unitpackages](https://github.com/echemdb/) supporting the use of units).
+`unitpackage.loaders` provides modules to parse non-standard files and load the data directly as a `pandas` Data Frame, which are used by unitpackage to create frictionless Data Packages (or [unitpackages](https://github.com/echemdb/) supporting the use of units).
 The CLI allows conversion of data directly into such Data Packages for seamless integration in existing workflows.

 Our approach aims at providing a single interface to load data into a certain format independent of the data source.